hmmhmmhm/ground.codes/README.md

 Ground Codes is a coordinate-based addressing system that allows you to pinpoint any location in the world using just a region name and two words (e.g., "Yongsan-Happiness-Smile").
 It leverages geographic coordinate systems (GCS) to provide a user-friendly alternative to traditional latitude and longitude coordinates.

+> [!WARNING]
+> ground.codes is an ongoing project and has not yet reached completion.

 ## Key Features

 - **Simple and Memorable**: Just three words to identify any location precisely